IBM/mi-prometheus/README.md

-### Base workers
+### Workers

-The base workers are the main way you will use MI-Prometheus.
+The workers are the main way you will use MI-Prometheus.
 They are parameterizable, OOP-designed scripts which will execute a specific task related to the supervised training or test of a Model on a Problem, following a Configuration.

    * Offline Trainer - A traditional trainer, epoch-based and well-suited for traditional supervised training.